maximpenner/DECT-NR-Plus-SDR/README.md

 ### TSN

-When a complete DECT NR+ network is synchronized as shown above, the first basic component of TSN, namely time synchronization, is established.
-The second component, scheduling and traffic shaping, can be implemented under Linux using [qdiscs](https://tsn.readthedocs.io/qdiscs.html).
-The third component, selection and reservation of communication paths, can be provided by the SDR via firmware as scheduled uplink and downlink radio resources between different addressable SDRs.
+When a complete DECT NR+ network is synchronized as shown above, the first component of TSN, namely time synchronization, is established.
+The second component, scheduling and traffic shaping, can be implemented under Linux using [qdiscs](https://tsn.readthedocs.io/qdiscs.html) which feed IP packets to the SDR through a VNIC.
+The third component, selection and reservation of communication paths, is provided by the SDR via firmware as scheduled uplink and downlink radio resources between different addressable SDRs.

 ## Performance Tuning